aboullaite/djl-demo/Readme.md

 # DJL demo
 A small demo app that showcase building a speech recognition application leveraging [Deep Java Library](http://djl.ai/).
-The app is composed of:
+Full blog post can be found here https://aboullaite.me/djl-ml-java/ The app is composed of:
 - Backend service: Spring boot app, loading `wav2vec` model and exposing a rest endpoint accepting an audio file and returning a string
 - Frontend app: Built using react JS, enabling to record an audio input and calling the rest endpoint.
 ![App demo](./img/demo.gif)